Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Method

-\paragraph{Prominent feature points generation} After identifying the medial axis boundary that points to latent sharp features, we uniformly sample a set of points on it and use a marching-like method to infer the feature points.
-Fig.~\ref{fig:FeaturePointCal} provides a 2D illustration of feature point inference.
-First of all, for a given boundary point $p$ where marching is needed, let its two bilateral SDF gradients be $g_1(p)$ and $g_2(p)$.
-The marching direction is determined by $g_1(p)+g_2(p)$.
-Next, we march along this direction according to the distance to the closest surface point, continuing until the distance starts to increase.
-The currently inferred feature point may not be precisely accurate and could be inconsistent with neighboring feature points.
-Therefore, we identify the $k$ nearest surface points to this initially inferred point and adjust its position using the quadric error metric (QEM).
-For more details on the computation of QEM, please refer to~\cite{garland1997surface}.
+After identifying the medial axis boundary that points to potential sharp features, we uniformly sample a set of points on it and use a marching procedure to infer the corresponding feature points.
+Figure~\ref{fig:FeaturePointCal} provides a 2D illustration of this process. \re{For each boundary point $p$ where marching is required, we first sample six neighboring positions obtained by offsetting $p$ along the positive and negative coordinate axes and query their SDF gradients.
+These gradients are grouped into two angularly distinct clusters, representing two dominant local directions $g_1(p)$ and $g_2(p)$.
+The marching direction is determined by the vector sum $g_1(p)+g_2(p)$.} \re{We then advance the point iteratively along this direction, using the local SDF values to guide the step size, until the sampled SDF approaches zero.} The initially inferred feature point may not be perfectly accurate or consistent with neighboring points.
+To refine it, we identify the $k$ nearest surface points to the inferred location and adjust its position using the quadric error metric (QEM)~\cite{garland1997surface}. \re{Following~\cite{gelas2009variational}, we use the positions and normals of neighboring points, where the SDF gradient serves as the normal direction, to project the point onto the feature line, as illustrated in Figure~\ref{fig:FeaturePointCal}~(f).}